 Environmental support picked up unmistakable quality in the second half of the twentieth century, as a result of the acknowledgment of the restricted assets and the substantial dependence of the human people on it.
 Biological Planning and Design, more than being a different element and calling in itself, is a disciplinary realignment, where the structure as an essential metropolitan square is supplanted via scene and environment.
 The very basic components of the building form, the roof and the wall, have been realigned and imagined as green membranes contributing to the larger ecosystem.
 Let us have a look at ten things to remember when designing rooftop gardens.

-While aesthetics plays the primary role in people opting for the creation of green roofs, the fact that it serves more purposes than one is appreciable.
+While aesthetics plays the primary role in people opting for designing a rooftop garden, the fact that it serves more purposes than one is appreciable.
 As outdoor green enclaves in the concretized city spaces, they serve as spaces for relaxation and private oasis.
 But sensitive consideration and appropriation would serve larger functions, as is the case when they are used as kitchen gardens, or community rooftop gardens for benefit of larger communities. one must always strive to find a purpose that the act of greening roof may serve beyond the ordinary.

 2. Pre-decide: Extensive, or Intensive.